suzuki-shunsuke/ansible-go-module/README.md

 ## Install

 This module is distributed in the Ansible Galaxy.
-So you can install this with tha `ansible-galaxy` command.
+So you can install this with `ansible-galaxy` command.

 ```
 $ ansible-galaxy install suzuki-shunsuke.go-module